novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 Kim Yoon-sun nodded reluctantly.

-“Phew, alright.”
+“Then, alright.”

 * * *

 As they walked out, Kim Ah-young asked Lee Hyun-woo.

-“You won’t starve later even if you make songs.”
+“You won’t starve in the future if you make songs.”

 “Of course not.”